Our Legal Challenges

 A66 Northern Trans-Pennine road scheme: we challenged the Conservative government's to approve this £1.5bn road, which is effectively eight schemes in one.
 It is supported by local people as they see it as a solution to the number of deaths that occur on the single carriageway sections.
 However we have produced a report that shows you could address these concerns more cheaply and more quickly.
 The challenge was around how climate and nature impacts were considered in the decision making process.

 National Policy Statement legal challenge: we first challenged the Government's refusal to review the national policy that governs planning approval for new roads (National Policy Statement for National Networks, NPSNN) in March 2020.
-Grant Shapps twice refused to review it, ignoring the advice of his official advisors.
+Transport Secretary Grant Shapps twice refused to review it, ignoring the advice of his official advisors.
 On 14 July 2021 the DfT announced they would review the policy, but on 22 July 2021 refused to suspend it while the review was carried out.
-It was meant to be completed and the new policy adopted in Spring 2023, but it is not expected to be complete until the end of 2023 at the earliest.
+It was meant to be completed and the new policy adopted in Spring 2023, but was only formally designated in May 2024, just hours before Parliament dissolved before the July 2024 General Election.

 RIS2 legal challenge: we challenged the Government's approval of its £27 billion, second Road Investment Strategy (RIS2) on climate grounds.
 This is how the Government wishes to see the strategic roads network in England develop between 2020 - 2025.
 This was our first legal challenge and we are grateful for CPRE, the Countryside Charity's support.